repairvision/repairvision.github.io/_pages/gettingstarted/index.md

 ##### Step 1.2: Install the ReVision Plug-in

 Now you should install ReVision from the Eclipse Install Manager.
-Go to 'Help -> Install New Software...' and insert the URL of the update site.
+Go to 'Help -> Install New Software...' and insert the URLs of the update sites and follow the installation process for required tools and ReVision.
 To do so, click on Help and select Install New Software from the Options Menu.
 See <a href="#fig:{{ fig_step2 }}">Figure {{ fig_step2 }}</a> below.

 <figure class="aligncenter">
 	<a href="{{folderpath}}images/02.png" target="_blank">